KarlOL82/teamProfile/README.md

 # teamProfile
-A javascript application that generates a webpage with basic information of emplyees and team members.
+A javascript application that generates a webpage with basic information about employees and team members.